-Measure: Insufficient material levels restocked within 24 hours of assessment or 36 hours level.
+- Measure: Insufficient material levels restocked within 24 hours of assessment or 36 hours of start of restoration. - Criterion: Companies must verify whether storm stocking levels exist based on forecasted level.
 If materials are not on hand, the company has 24 hours or until the start of customer restoration, if sooner, to correct the situation.